Dankxiety/cse15l-lab-reports/lab2.md

 <br />
 <br />
 # Part 3
 In the past two labs, I learned how to host a server both locally on my own computer and on the remote host `ieng6`.
-I can now build a (very simply) website that can be accessed by anyone on the UCSD network.
+I can now build a (very simple) website that can be accessed by anyone on the UCSD network.